sweetice/Deep-reinforcement-learning-with-pytorch/readme.md

-**This repo update so quickly, please make sure that your fork is up to date.**
+**This repository update so quickly, please make sure that your fork is up to date.**

 This repository will implement the classic and state-of-the-art deep reinforcement learning algorithms.
 The aim of this repository is to provide clear pytorch code for people to learn the deep reinforcement learning algorithm.

 In the future, more state-of-the-art algorithms will be added and the existing codes will also be maintained.

+If you need me help you implement RL, you can send a email to me.

+My email addres is johnyhe1997 at foxmail dot com

 ![demo](https://github.com/sweetice/Deep-reinforcement-learning-with-pytorch/blob/master/figures/grid.gif)